 Rookie defenseman Erik Gustafsson led all skaters with a +6 rating, while Carle posted a +5.

-Current-Flyers metminder Steve Mason allowed seven goals on 28 shots to absorb the loss.
+Current-Flyers netminder Steve Mason allowed seven goals on 28 shots for Columbus to absorb the loss.

 November 5 Flyers Birthday